How many people died at Woodstock 99? Deaths, injuries, Trench Mouth and more explained

 Trench mouth - a condition that causes gum bleeding, swelling, pain and ulsers - was a widespread issue at Woodstock '99.
 Caused by a buildup of bacteria in the mouth, many festival-goers experienced it as a result of the sewage on site leaking into drinking and shower water.

-Esquire recalled one woman's account of the condition whilst at Woodstock - waking up on the last day to "a very sore throat, cold sores all over my lips, ulcers all over my tongue and my gums and in my mouth.”
+Esquire recounted one woman's experience of the condition while at Woodstock.
+She said she woke up on the last day to "a very sore throat, cold sores all over my lips, ulcers all over my tongue and my gums and in my mouth.”

 Sexual assault